KevinTheMix/CheatSheets/Flutter.md

     * Can be used for _continuous_ (ie pulsating) repeating animations using its `onEnd` callback set the end point to the start value and back
 * Explicit = has to be started/piloted manually; requires a **AnimationController** (and its proper disposable within a StatefulWidget's State)
   * **AnimatedBuilder** = full-custom explicit (i.e. coded by the developer) animation using Tweens (provide _child_ to optimize rendering)
-    **AnimatedIcon** = (`icon: AnimatedIcon.play_pause, progress: _controller`)
+    * Set its _child_ property to an inert widget to more efficiently rebuilding only the parts that animated **AnimatedIcon** = (`icon: AnimatedIcon.play_pause, progress: _controller`)
   * **AnimatedWidget** = abstract base class for built-in & custom **Foo-Transition**s, with a single _listenable_ property
     * Can be extended, in which case its _listenable_ property expects an animation, which is typically an **AnimationController**
   * **AnimationController** = animation pilot/player (`vsync: this`, `(reverse)Duration`, `isCompleted|Dismissed`, `value`)
     * The containing widget must mixin **(Single)TickerProviderStateMixin** to allow for `vsync: this` (see Deep Dive about tickers)
     * `add(Status)Listener()`, `forward()`, `fling()`, `repeat()`, `reverse()`, `dispose()`, `animateTo(double value)` similar to TweenAB's end
+    * It's possible to use controllers without AnimatedBuilder by using a Listener that setState()s a state variable (though it less efficient)
-    * Listeners don't actually have to use its `value` (but it makes sense that they do); they're just getting refreshed while it's 'playing'
+    * Listening widgets don't _actually_ have to use the controller's `value` (but makes sense they do); they just get refreshed while it's playing
   * **Foo-Transition**, where Foo = Size, Fade, Align, Scale, DecoratedBox, DefaultTextStyle, Positioned, Slide, Rotation
 * Transitions
   * **AnimatedSwitcher** = child transition animation (_duration_, _child_ via `setState()`, _transitionBuilder_); use keys if same type